UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_01.md

 So far we have seen how to use points and lines to represent data visually.

-In this lecture,we will see how we can also use areas and bars for this purpose.
+In this lecture, we will see how we can also use areas and bars for this purpose.

-Before we dive in to the code,let’s discuss how different visual channels, such as position, area, etc,can impact how easy it is for us to accurately interpret the plotted data.
+Before we dive into the code, let’s discuss how different visual channels, such as position, area, etc, can impact how easy it is for us to accurately interpret the plotted data.

 As in many cases, an efficient way to learn this topic is through